frappe/frappe_docs/frappe_docs/www/docs/user/en/bench/frappe-commands.md

    directory, all files ending with `.json` are imported
  - **jupyter**: Starting a Jupyter Notebook server.
  - **make-app**: Creates a boilerplate Frappe Application.
+ - **db-console**: Start the interactive DB console for your site.
+This command is an alias over commands: mariadb, postgres
  - **mariadb**: Start the MySQL interactive console for the mysql site.
  - **postgres**: Start the PostgreSQL interactive console for the postgres site.
  - **rebuild-global-search**: Setup help table in the current site (called after